Elizabeth Residence North in Franklin, WI

 • pro Elizabeth Residence is an absolutely wonderful place for loved ones to live.

-• pro They have great nursing and caregiver staff who truly care for residents as their own.
+• pro The nursing and caregiver staff are great and truly care for residents as their own loved ones.

-• pro The buildings are clean, well kept, and demonstrate care for residents' comfort and well-being.
+• pro The buildings are clean, well kept, and the staff care about residents' comfort and well-being.

-• pro The facility is clean, with loving staff and strong leadership.
+• pro The facility has clean, loving staff and strong leadership that goes above and beyond to make residents comfortable.

 Cons

-• pro Administration claimed the delay was due to a new pharmacy, but two days without life-sustaining medication is life-threatening.
+• pro Administration claimed the delay was due to using a new pharmacy, but two days without life-sustaining medication was life-threatening.

-• pro The aides were unable or unwilling to offer compassionate care, and management suggested more training was needed.
+• pro The aides were unable or unwilling to offer compassionate care.

-• pro The resident died within less than seven days, with lack of medication cited as a contributing factor.
+• pro The loved one died after less than seven days at the facility, with lack of medication cited as a contributing factor.

 Review